 - 1. Future development should support and enhance the established single-family residential uses in the neighborhoods near Alexander Glen Dr. and Mary Alexander Pl. - 2.
 In areas outside of established single-family residential neighborhoods, moderate density residential uses (up to 22 DUA) are appropriate.
 Higher densities may be appropriate if parking is reduced on site and design encourages walking and/or biking to nearby destinations.
-Residential development in this area is encouraged to include a variety of housing options (e.g. single family, duplex, triplex, quadraplex, multi-family, etc.).
+Residential development should incorporate at least two building types, such as single family, duplexes, triplexes, quadraplexes, townhomes, and multi-family buildings.
 Limited retail (excluding drive-through facilities and/or gasoline pumps) may be appropriate as part of new residential development to provide goods and services to the immediate neighborhood.
 Locations for retail uses should be limited to Mary Alexander Rd. or John Kirk Dr. and not on Mallard Creek Church Road.
 Civic/institutional uses may also be appropriate.

 - 3. A portion of this area is located within the FEMA Floodway and Community Floodway.
 Feasibility of redevelopment of properties may depend on location in relation to the floodway and floodplain.
 Any development or redevelopment within these areas is expected to meet FEMA and local ordinance requirements. - 4.
 Infill adjacent to existing single-family residential uses should be compatible with the form and scale of existing residential development.
 Parking should be located to the rear or side of buildings. - 5.
-Development adjacent to established residential areas should be sensitive to the character, views, and privacy of existing neighborhoods.
-Base height adjacent to existing neighborhoods should be no greater than 4 stories and incrementally increase in height away from the neighborhood.\ (\refer to Volume 3: Implementation Guide for further guidance)
+Development adjacent to the established single-family neighborhood should be limited to 4 stories.